script-fu/artbox/content/hub/themes/folder/_index.md

 ## Introduction

-Personalize your creative experience with a selection of custom themes for GIMP and Artbox!
-Whether you prefer a high-contrast interface for easy visibility, a warm and cozy palette, or a dark theme for a more focused environment, these themes offer a variety of options to suit your style.
-Easy to install and compatible with multiple platforms, these themes will help you tailor the look and feel of your Artbox interface to match your preferences.
+Personalize your experience with custom themes for GIMP and Artbox!
+Choose from high-contrast options for better visibility, warm palettes for a cozy feel, or dark themes for focused work.
+These themes are easy to install, compatible with multiple platforms, and let you customize the Artbox interface to your style.

+When Artbox is installed via AppImage or compiled from source, the default theme is the System theme.
+This theme uses CSS styles from your OS to define the appearance of your GUI.
+Many system themes can be downloaded, though their quality may vary.
+Factors like your Linux distribution and Display Manager also influence how system themes work.

+These CSS rules are independent of Artbox.
+Artbox minimally alters the system theme, ensuring continuity with the OS look.
+Pixelmixer themes, included in the AppImage and compiled versions, are custom CSS styles designed for better usability in Artbox.
+For GIMP, these themes can be installed as follows:

 1. [Download](/artbox/downloads/themes.zip)
 2. Once the themes.zip has downloaded, extract the themes directory.